wp-plugins/nextend-facebook-connect/readme.txt

 == Installation ==

 1. Install the zip file from your backend, or extract it and just drop the contents in the wp-content/plugins/ directory, then activate the Plugin from Plugins page.
 2. Create a facebook app => https://developers.facebook.com/apps/
 3. Don't choose from the listed options, but click on "advanced setup" in the bottom.
 4. Choose an app name, and a category, then click on Create App ID.
 5. Pass the security check.
 6. Go to the Settings of the application.
 7. Click on + Add Platform, and choose Website.
 8. Give your website's address at the Site URL field with: http://yoursiteurl.com
+9. Give a Contact Email and click on Save Changes.
+10. Go to Status & Review, and change the availability for the general public to YES.
-9. Click on Save Changes, then copy the App ID, and APP Secret.
+11. Go back to the Settings, and copy the App ID, and APP Secret.
-10. Paste them into your website's Settings -> Nextend Settings.
+12. Paste them into your website's Settings -> Nextend Settings.
-11. Save changes!
+13. Save changes!